Stochastic wave equation with H\"older noise coefficient: well-posedness and small mass limit: Stochastic estimates of the semigroup

 For the second term

 we use Lemma \ref{lemma1.5!} and use Proposition \ref{proposition1.10!} (1).

 For the third term

 we use Lemma \ref{lemma1.7!} and use Proposition \ref{proposition1.10!} (2).
 Notice that we are working with the Hilbert space $H^{-1}(\lambda)$ rather than $H^{-1}$.
 The proof in the case $\zeta=0$ is very similar and indeed easier, so we omit the details.
+For the second and third term, the leading constant in the estimate all depends on $T$ but is finite for any $T>0$.

 The proof for the stopping time version $\mathbb{E}\sup_{t\in[0, T\wedge\tau]}$ is exactly the same, where we just integrate over $[0,T\wedge \tau]$, and use the stopping time version of Proposition \ref{proposition1.10!}. \end{proof}